InterLinked1/lbbs/README.md

 From the sysop console, you can run `/threads` to show running threads, helpful if you suspect threading-related issues.
 Running `/fds` will show all open file descriptors.

+**Tests**

 LBBS includes unit tests for functionality that can be tested individually.
 These can be run using `/runtests` from the sysop console.

+A test framework is also included for black box testing of modules.
+The tests can be compiled using `make tests` and run using `tests/test` from the source directory.
+To run just a specific test, you can use the `-t` option: consult the help (`tests/test -?`) for program usage.

+Note that although the tests use isolated configuration and runtime directories, they currently do not log to a separate log file, so you may wish to avoid running the test framework on a production system to avoid any "mingling" of test executions and normal production usage.
+The test framework will also stop the BBS before running, so it is best run in a dedicated development environment.

+The test framework will return 0 if all tests (or the specified test) completed successfully and nonzero if any test(s) failed.

 **Dumper Script**